PinozenTH/PluginTemplate/README.md

-# Simple Plugin
+# Plugin template
-this plugin is a template of my plugin that includes [PiXLib library](github.com/PinozenTH/PiXLib)

-## How to use

-Simply click use it as a template in the top right corner of the repository and start coding!
+A bootstrap plugin to use when creating a simple minimal plugin with [Experiences-Lib](https://github.com/PinozenTH/Experiences-Lib).